lambdageek/unbound-generics/README.md

 2. `isPat :: Alpha t => t -> DisjointSet AnyName`

-   You should olnly notice this if you're implementing an instance of `Alpha` by hand (rather than by using the default generic instance).
+   You should only notice this if you're implementing an instance of `Alpha` by hand (rather than by using the default generic instance).
 The original `unbound` returned a `Maybe [AnyName]` here with the same interpretation as `DisjointSet`: `Nothing` means an inconsistency was encountered, or `Just` the free variables of the pattern.